jamesskyoung/supertable/README.md

 * To 'insert' a column -- as shown in the first attribute -- do not supply an attribute.
 But, you must provide a custom rendereder.

 ## Custom Renderers
 Each attribute is simply displayed as text.
 However, chances are that you want to show your data in a different format.
-Cosndier timestamps.
+Consider timestamps.
 You probably would not show a raw timestamp to a user, but would format it .
 This is what a customer renderer allows you to do.
 Here's how you would do that for a timestamp -- along with inserting a checkbox in the first column.
 Condider this metadata:

 ```
 function getColumnMetaData() {
     return [
         { 'header': 'Special', 'width': '10%', renderer: insertCheckbox },
         { 'header': 'Timestamp', 'width': '20%', attribute: 'timestamp', renderer: dateRenderer  }
     ]
 }

 ```